shawnbrown/datatest/docs/intro.rst

 Understanding Failure Messages
 ==============================

-When a data assertion fails, a :class:`DataAssertionError
-<datatest.DataAssertionError>` is raised that contains a list of differences
-detected in the subject (the data under test).
+When a data assertion fails, a :class:`DataError <datatest.DataError>` is raised that contains a list of differences detected in the subject (the data under test).
 To demonstrate this, we will use the same tests shown in the previous example but we'll check a CSV file that contains a number of data errors---these errors will trigger test failures.

 Download and run :download:`failure_message_example.zip
 <_static/failure_message_example.zip>` to see for yourself.